-For more information about how to apply for additional assessment arrangements for disabled learners, see www.ara.ac.nz/about-us/policies/ select General Academic Policies and click on APP505 Assessment 3.19 Procedures for additional assessment arrangements for disabled learners.
+For more information about how to apply for additional assessment arrangements for disabled learners, see [Assessment Policy](#) - scroll down and find 3.19 Procedures for additional assessment arrangements for disabled learners.

 Recognising Prior Knowledge and Skills

 If you believe that a qualification, course or unit standard you have previously completed a recognised educational institution, or work/life experience, may be relevant to the qualification you are studying, you could apply for recognition of your prior knowledge and skills.